alephium/voting-tutorial/docs/Voting Application on Alephium.md

    }
 }
 ```
-First it checks that the administrator has initialized the voting and that it has not been closed.
-Then voters send their token to the contract and send back to administrator the UTXO creation fee we talked about.
-Finally the vote is registered by incrementing one of the counters.
+First, it checks that the administrator has initialized the voting and that it has not been closed.
+Then, voters send their token to the contract and send back to the administrator the UTXO creation fee we talked about.
+Finally, the vote is registered by incrementing one of the counters.
 Since the `initialized` variable evaluates to `true`, the administrator cannot call the `allocateTokens` function a second time.
 Hence, returned tokens cannot be transferred to anyone and will be owned by the contract forever.

 The corresponding `TxScript` to vote yes is the following: